About the Program

 How it started...

 Big Green Theater came out of a desire to create a program that brought local kids into our theater and offer them a unique and interactive learning opportunity in the neighborhood.
-We knew that we wanted to work with kids to create plays, but we also wanted to incorporate another element to make the program more specific.
-While attending monthly meetings with our local Community Board 4, we noticed a desire for improved neighborhood conditions both in terms of environment and health issues within the community.
+We knew that we wanted to work with kids to create plays, but we also wanted to incorporate another element to make the program more unique.
+While attending monthly meetings with our local Community Board 4, we noticed a desire for improved environmental / health conditions in the community.
 This echoed our own interest in running a sustainable theater space, which over the years has grown to include an ultra-efficient LED worklight system (3D printed!), use of sustainable energy sources like wind and hydro power, recycled production materials, and green cleaning supplies.
-We decided to merge these two ideas and create a program that would teach kids about environmental issues and science while asking them to create their own plays to spread the message.
+We decided to merge these two ideas and create a program that would teach kids about environmental issues and science while guiding them in creating their own plays to help spread the message.
 Professional actors would then perform these plays at our theater for the students and their families and the productions would be produced according to the tenants of Green Theater.

 How it works...

-Every year, our theater conducts a 3-month long after school program with local public school kids in Bushwick / Ridgewood to create short, original plays about community-based environmental topics.
+Together with Superhero Clubhouse, we conduct a year-round after school program with local public elementary school students in Bushwick / Ridgewood to create short, original plays about community-based environmental topics.

-Our theater works with an assembly of professional actors, directors, and designers to stage the student’s plays for a weekend-long public performance run.
-We ask these professionals to challenge themselves to work within the Green Theater movement; i.e: use recycled materials for sets, LED lighting, etc. This process educates our artists about how to make work while thinking green.
-In turn, the students observe the use of eco-friendly approaches to making theater, and continue to think creatively about re-directing activities in an environmentally friendly way.
+In staging the plays, we ask the students, actors, directors, and designers to challenge themselves to work within the Green Theater movement; i.e: use recycled materials for sets, LED lighting, etc. This process educates our community and our artists about how to make work while thinking green.

-The festival performances are free and open to the public.
+The culminating performances are free and open to the public.

 Why we do it...